-A cumulative dividend is a required fixed distribution made to shareholders regardless of company profitability.
+A cumulative dividend is a required fixed distribution of earnings made to shareholders.
 Preferred shares are the most common type of share class that provides the right to receive cumulative dividends.
-If a company is unable to distribute dividends to shareholders in the period owed, the dividends owed are carried forward to later years.
+If a company is unable to distribute dividends to shareholders in the period owed, the dividends owed are carried forward until they are paid.
 In addition, the dividends must be paid before common shareholders receive a dividend.

 Formula for Cumulative Dividend

 To calculate the dollar amount of a cumulative dividend, use the following formula:

 - Dividend Rate is the expected dividend payment expressed as a percentage on an annualized basis.

 - Par Value is the face value for a share.

 Note: The dividend rate and par value can be found on a preferred stock prospectus.

 Key Features of a Cumulative Dividend